Generalization Properties of NAS under Activation and Skip Connection Search

 \subsection{Special cases}

-To provide further insights into our proofs of mixed activation functions as provided in the previous sections, we now consider the special case of a single activation function in each layer. \begin{corollary} Under Assumption~\ref{assumption:distribution_1},~\ref{assumption:distribution_2}, for a deep fully-connected ResNet with the same activation functions in every layer and for a not very large $L$, let $\bm{K}^{(L)}$ be the limiting NTK recursively defined in~\cref{lemma:NTK_matrix_recursive_form}.
-Then, with probability at least $1-e^{-d}$, we have:
+To provide further insights into our proofs of mixed activation functions as provided in the previous sections, we now consider the special case of a single activation function in each layer. \begin{corollary} Under Assumption~\ref{assumption:distribution_1}, for a deep fully-connected ResNet with the same activation functions in every layer and for a not very large $L$, let $\bm{K}^{(L)}$ be the limiting NTK recursively defined in~\cref{lemma:NTK_matrix_recursive_form}.
+Then, we have:

 For ReLU: